amitxv/PC-Tuning/docs/post-install.md

 [The NIC must support MSI-X for RSS to function properly](https://www.reddit.com/r/intel/comments/9uc03d/the_i219v_nic_on_your_new_z390_motherboard_and).
 In most cases, RSS base CPU is enough to migrate DPCs and ISRs for the NIC driver which eliminates the need for an interrupt affinity policy.
 However, if you are having trouble migrating either to other CPUs, try configuring both simultaneously.

 The command below can be used to configure RSS base CPU.
 Ensure to change the driver key to the one that corresponds to the correct NIC.
-Keep in mind that the amount of RSS queues determine the amount of consecutive CPUs ``ndis.sys`` is scheduled on.
+Keep in mind that the amount of RSS queues determines the amount of consecutive CPUs ``ndis.sys`` is scheduled on.
 For example, the driver will be scheduled on CPU 2/3/4/5 (2/4/6/8 with HT/SMT enabled) if RSS base CPU is set to 2 along with 4 RSS queues configured.

 - See [How many RSS Queues do you need?](research.md#how-many-rss-queues-do-you-need)